Fante Confederacy: Military expansion and alliances

-These conflicts coincided with the collapse of older royal houses across the coast.
+The conflicts led to the collapse of older royal houses across the coast.
 By 1730, the ruling systems of Asebu, Agona, Fetu, and others had been dismantled and replaced with a confederated structure grounded in oaths and ritual.
 A new generation of war leaders and spiritual authorities governed in place of monarchs.
-These wars were fought to secure trade routes and captives—not territory.
-European observers often misunderstood Fante political dynamics, describing the Braffo as a king, though his authority was limited and contingent on consensus from town councils.
+The wars were fought to secure trade routes and captives rather than territory.
+According to Shumway, European observers misunderstood Fante political dynamics, describing the Brafo as a king, even though his authority was limited and contingent on consensus from town councils.
 The 1740s brought political instability.
-The priest-oracle of Nananom Mpow ordered five Brafos executed for corruption in just three years, leaving the office vacant and weakening its influence.
-In this power vacuum, the Asahin (war leader) of Abura, a militarily dominant province, assumed greater leadership.
+The priest-oracle of Nananom Mpow ordered five Brafos executed for corruption within three years, leaving the office vacant and weakening its influence.
+In the power vacuum, the Asahin (war leader) of Abura, a militarily dominant province, assumed greater leadership.
 In the 1750s, when the Compagnie du Senegal attempted to establish a presence in Anomabo, the Nananom Mpow priesthood rejected them, further asserting coastal autonomy.

 The rise of Anomabo and coastal hegemony

 By the 1750s, Anomabo had eclipsed both Cape Coast and Elmina as the principal port for the Atlantic slave trade on the Gold Coast.
-Its rise was fueled by its embrace of the offshore “boat trade,” which allowed local merchants to bypass European trading forts and transact directly with captains of private slave ships.
-These traders, often referred to as “interlopers,” offered better terms than company factors, enabling Anomabo's caboceers to command high prices while collecting heavy customs duties.

-Anomabo’s political elite—particularly leaders like Eno Baisie Kurentsi and Amonu Kuma—grew increasingly assertive.
+Its rise was fueled by its embrace of the offshore "boat trade," which allowed local merchants to bypass European trading forts and transact directly with captains of private slave ships.
+These traders, often referred to as "interlopers," offered better terms than company factors, enabling Anomabo's caboceers to command high prices while collecting heavy customs duties.
+Anomabo's political elite leaders like Eno Baisie Kurentsi and Amonu Kuma, became assertive overtime.
 They frequently used palavers (formalized disputes and negotiations) to resist British attempts to impose restrictions on trade.
 In several documented instances, Anomabo elites blockaded forts, expelled company agents, or withheld provisions and port access until their demands were met.

-By the 1760s, English records noted that trade at Anomabo overwhelmingly occurred outside the fort.
+By the 1760s, English records recorded that trade at Anomabo overwhelmingly occurred outside the fort.
 One agent reported 17 English slave ships anchored there while Cape Coast had "few slaves purchased."
 Despite high customs duties, Anomabo remained the preferred destination due to its competitive prices and relative freedom from European control.

-This dominance in trade translated into regional political influence.
+The dominance in trade translated into regional political influence.
 Amonu Kuma I, who led Anomabo during the 1770s, emerged as one of the key figures of the Coastal Coalition.
 He managed relations not only with the British and Dutch but also with inland polities, positioning Anomabo as the main diplomatic and commercial gateway to the Atlantic world.